Diabol/delivery-pipeline-plugin/README.md

  3. Contribute and have fun!
  4. Add as much unit testing as possible to any new code changes
     + This will make the code much more easy to maintain and to understand its intent
- 5. Make sure your code is well formatted and aligns with the projects code style conventions
+ 5. Make sure your code is well formatted and aligns with the projects code style conventions.
+This will be enforced by the CI build that runs on each pull request.
  6. Make sure to prefix the commit message with the associated Jira issue number together with a descriptive commit message
- 7. If you have multiple commits, please make sure to squash them before creating a pull request
-    + It's hard to follow contributions when they are scattered across several commits
- 8. Create a pull request to get feedback from the maintainers
+ 7. Create a pull request to start a discussion and to get feedback from the maintainers
-    + Add a link to the pull request to the associated Jira issue
+    + Add a link to the pull request in the associated Jira issue

 Contact
 ----